 Over to you

 In-house creative teams are a massive competitive advantage.
-Not only are they more cost-effective than outside agencies, they also promise better creative output and a stronger focus on innovation.
+Not only are they more cost-effective than outside agencies, but they also promise better creative output and a stronger focus on innovation.

 Great creative teams frequently share a few traits, as I’ve outlined above.
 Besides being creative, they’re also diverse, relationship-oriented, collaborative, and have deep domain knowledge.